hdl/yobuild/README.md

 For a list of supported packages, do 'yb_list'.

+## installing

+To install yobuild from source, do 'sudo make install'.
+This is very quick, it doesn't build any packages.

+You can uninstall it with 'sudo make uninstall'.

 ## building

 To build a single package (e.g. xz), do 'yb_buildone xz'.